Frequently Asked Questions:

 Q: Can my child play up or play down?

-A: PLAYING UP - 'Playing -up' a level is based on player skill, size, and coach/club discretion and roster need.
+PLAYING UP - “Playing up” to the next level is considered based on player skill, size, and roster needs.

 Q: Where do practices take place?